 Each provider is different.
+Our group is in-network with Premera and Lifewise.
 Marlon and Leah only are in-network for First Choice Health Network.
-We expect to be back in-network with Premera by August 1, 2019.
+If we are out-of-network with your insurance company, we may be able to submit a claim on your behalf.
 If your provider is out-of-network, upon payment you will receive a detailed receipt that you can use to file a claim with the insurance company or we can submit the claim for you.

 First, check credentials and experience to ensure that the therapist has the necessary skills and relevant expertise.
 Talk with the therapist to evaluate whether you are a good match.
 Studies show it is actually the relationship between the therapist and the client that is the most important element of success rather than the type of therapy offered by the therapist.

 Yes.
-You will need to complete a disclosure form required by the department of health, contact information, insurance information if applicable and sign a copy of our HIPAA form.
+Please complete the new client packet which includes a disclosure form required by the department of health, contact information, insurance information if applicable and sign a copy of our HIPAA form.
+These are available on the appointment page.
 Click here to see the forms.

 Therapy can provide a safe place to express uncomfortable feelings with a neutral adult that is not involved in the emotions of the family.
 A child has a chance to process through these feelings and learn skills to master their reactions and responses to their feelings.